-The Group has recorded a net profit attributable to the owners of the Company of AED 3,244 million for the year ended 31 December 2021.
+The Group has recorded a net profit attributable to the owners of the Company of AED 6.6 billion for the year ended 31 December 2023.

-In accordance with the Articles of Association of the Company and UAE Federal Law No. (2) of 2015, an appropriation of AED 324 million is made to a legal reserve from the distributable profit of AED 3,244 million.
-The transfer of profit to legal reserve will be allocated until it reaches 50% of the paid-up share capital.
+In accordance with the Articles of Association of the Company and UAE Federal Decree Law No. (32) of 2021, an appropriation of AED 440 million is made to legal reserve from the distributable profit of AED 6.6 billion, reaching the threshold of 50% of its paid-up share capital.

-In order to reduce its debt obligations for better capital structure and cater to its land acquisition payments and to create long term value for its shareholders, the Board of Directors of the Company has not recommended any dividend to the shareholders for 2021, which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.
+The Board of Directors of the Company has proposed a cash dividend of AED 0.52 per share (52% of share capital), which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.

-The balance of the distributable profit after considering appropriation to legal reserve will be transferred to retained earnings.
-Total equity attributable to the owners of the Company as at 31 December 2021 amount to AED 14,493 million.
+The balance of the distributable profit after considering appropriation to legal reserve and proposed dividend (subject to approval of the shareholders at the Annual General Meeting) will be transferred to retained earnings.
+Total shareholders' funds attributable to the owners of the Company as at 31 December 2023 amount to AED 22.8 billion.

-Outlook for 2022
+Outlook for 2024